|Jets Player||Exper in '23||GP-GS-DNP-IA||O-ST-Total Snaps|

 POTENTIAL FREE AGENTS IN '23

-See the best images of Jets wide receivers during the 2022 season.
+See the best images of Jets quarterbacks during the 2022 season.

 '22: Quick Look Back

 The ball started out in Flacco's hands, and while he won only one of three starts, it was the fantastic finish for the 31-30 comeback at Cleveland in Game 2.
 Then Wilson returned from his preseason-opener knee injury to start the next seven games, and initially it looked promising — the 24-20 comeback win at Pittsburgh, followed by wins vs. Miami, at Denver and Green Bay, and then an efficient 20-17 home triumph over the Bills.